diana-pilvar/DM-materials-ELIXIR-EE/README.md

 # DM-materials-ELIXIR-EE
 Data Management section in the ELIXIR Estonia webpage.

-An overview material on how to manage your data efficiently, so that it is findable and reusable by other researchers and give recommendations for researchers in Estonia.
+## Vision
+Web pages containing data management-related information, recommendations and know-how to help the researchers in Estonia to manage their data according to the funder's requirements.